ownprep/linux/chapter_1.md

 > **Why do `/bin` and `/usr/bin` both exist?**
 > Long ago, computers booted in small steps — `/bin` held the tools needed immediately at startup, and `/usr/bin` had the rest.
 On modern systems, everything loads at once, so `/bin` is typically just a symlink pointing to `/usr/bin`.

+Here is what you should add to your filesystem notes to achieve absolute mastery.

+1. Missing Critical Sub-Directories (The "Troubleshooting" Paths) Interviewers rarely ask about a top-level directory without asking about a specific file inside it.
+Add these exact sub-paths to your notes:

+Inside /etc:

+/etc/passwd: Stores user account information (usernames, UIDs, home directory paths, default shells).
+Crucial interview trivia: It does NOT store passwords anymore; it stores an x placeholder.

+/etc/shadow: Stores the actual encrypted user passwords.
+Only readable by root.

+/etc/fstab: The File System Table.
+This file dictates what hard drives/partitions get mounted automatically when the system boots up.

+Inside /var:

+/var/log/: The single most important directory for troubleshooting.

+/var/log/syslog (or messages on RHEL): General system logs.

+/var/log/auth.log (or secure on RHEL): Tracks authentication attempts (failed SSH logins, sudo usage).

+2. Real-World Nuances: /proc vs /sys vs /dev Candidates often mix these three up because they all deal with hardware/kernel data.
+Make sure your notes clearly differentiate their mechanics:

+/dev (Physical representation): These act as pointers to hardware.
+For example, if you attach a new hard drive, it shows up as /dev/sdb.
+If you type into it directly, you are writing raw blocks to the disk.

+/proc (The Kernel's brain in RAM): This is a virtual filesystem.
+It doesn't exist on your hard drive; the kernel creates it dynamically in memory.

+cat /proc/cpuinfo shows your CPU specs.

+cat /proc/meminfo shows live RAM stats.

+Every running process gets its own folder here named after its PID (e.g., /proc/1234/).

+/sys (Device attributes): Similar to /proc, it's virtual, but it specifically allows you to look at and alter device settings on the fly (like changing battery saving modes or checking network interface card states).

+3. The Core Concept: Static vs. Dynamic & Shareable vs. Unshareable If you encounter a senior architect or systems engineer, they might ask you about the underlying design philosophy of the Filesystem Hierarchy Standard (FHS).

+Linux categorizes directories into a grid:

+Static: Files that don't change without administrative action (e.g., binaries in /usr/bin, configs in /etc).

+Variable (Dynamic): Files that constantly grow or change automatically (e.g., database files or logs in /var).

+Shareable: Files that could be safely hosted on a network share and used by multiple machines at once (e.g., /usr/share or /home).

+Unshareable: Files unique to that exact local machine instance (e.g., /etc configuration files or /boot).

+The Verdict
+Your current text and table are completely okay and ready to use. ------ need to wrtie this in the md file

 ---

 ## 6. Virtual File System (VFS)